Religion in the Turks and Caicos Islands: Roman Catholicism

 Prior to 1984, Turks and Caicos Islands was a part of Archdiocese of Nassau in the Bahamas.
 In 1984, it became a mission sui iuris (Independent Mission), the first Ecclesiastical Superior being Archbishop Lawrence Aloysius Burke.
 During that time the islands were served by a number of priests who stayed anywhere from a few months to a year and a half.

 In the three years prior to 1998 the islands were served by a priest who came for some eight months of the year.
 The remaining six months of those last three years there was no priest present on the islands.

 July 1998, at the request of the Holy See, the Archbishop of Newark provided two priests to serve on a full-time basis the Catholic community of the Turks and Caicos Islands.
 In the Fall of 1998 the Archbishop of Newark, Theodore McCarrick, assumed responsibility as Ecclesiastical Superior of the Mission Sui Iuris of Turks and Caicos Islands.
 On 9 October 2001 The Most Reverend John J. Myers succeeded Cardinal McCarrick as Archbishop and as Ecclesiastical Superior.
 Presently serving the Mission is the Reverend Monsignor Ronald J. Rozniak, the Archbishop's Vicar General for the mission, and two parochial priests.

-Hinduism

 Islam

-There are about 51 Muslims living in Turks and Caicos Islands.
+There are about 60 Muslims living in Turks and Caicos Islands.
+There also a Muslim organisation present named Turks and Caicos Muslim Association (TCIMA).

 Judaism

-There is a chabad house on the island, ran by Rabbi Shmulik and Mrs.Chaya Berkowitz.